Submissions

 - use 12-point font size or larger

-- utilize fonts such as Times New Roman which are easy to read.
-Avoid fonts like Garamond that are difficult to
+- use fonts such as Calibri and Times New Roman that are easy to read.
+Avoid fonts like Garamond that are difficult to read.

 - place quotations in-text unless they are more than one hundred words, in which case they are set off as block